nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [2.01]

-Approximately 5.7 million people in Sri Lanka live below the national poverty line (set at Rs.
+A pproximately 5.7 million people in Sri Lanka live below the national poverty line (set at Rs.
 16,326 per month as of May 2024 as confirmed by the Department of Census and

 Statistics.
 A report published by the United Nations Development Programme indicates that more than half of the population (55.7%), which is about 12.34 million people, are exposed to multidimensional poverty.
 This reflects a significant challenge: since gaining independence, the political parties in power have left a social legacy where a substantial portion of the population remains poor and suffers from multidimensional vulnerabilities.